Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 The Indiana State Coroner's Association provides the mandatory training course.
 This course includes at least 40 hours of classroom instruction regarding death investigation, crime scenes and preservation of evidence.
 Sixteen hours of continuing education are required annually.
 Coroners have six months to complete the training once elected.
 Deputy Coroners have twelve months to complete training once appointed.
 Indiana was a pilot state for Coroners and Deputy Coroners to be certified.

 The Coroner is responsible for identification of the deceased, determination of the cause of death and manner of death.
 In the process of doing his/her job, the Coroner is considered an officer of the court with the power to investigate the death, subpoena information/persons and order an autopsy .
 The Coroner is also responsible for the personal property of the deceased.

-The Coroner is obligated to release certain information regarding each Coroner's case, including the cause and manner of death.
+The Coroner is obligated to release certain information regarding each accepted Coroner's case, including the cause and manner of death.
 Demographic information is considered public, such as name, age, race and address of deceased.
-Limited information regarding an autopsy will be released, such as date, person who performed it, where performed and location to which body was removed.
+Limited information regarding an autopsy will be released, such as date, and the board certified pathologist (medical physician) who performed it, where performed.
 The Coroner can only release records produced in the process of the investigation.
-Records of other agencies, such as police records or medical records (including autopsy reports) gathered in the investigation are not released by the Coroner.
+Records of other agencies, such as police records or medical records gathered in the investigation are not released by the Coroner.

 In the age of television, sometimes it is thought that investigations can take 60 minutes or less.
 However, it generally takes 6-8 weeks of thorough investigation to establish a cause and manner of death.
 Part of these investigations include interviewing witnesses, reviewing medical records, consulting with our law enforcement partners, performing autopsies and other related tests, and searching for all of the facts so we can provide family members with the closure they desire.